mixxxdj/manual/source/chapters/user_interface.rst

   If activated, two mono signals are sent to the headphone output instead of one stereo signal.
 The master signal plays in the right channel, while the cueing signal plays in the left channel.
-You can still adjust the :guilabel:`Head-Mix Knob` to control the mix of the master and cue signals in the left channel.
+You can still adjust the :guilabel:`Pre/Main Knob` to control the mix of the master and cue signals in the left channel.

 **Balance Knob**